 Not Enough Emitters

 The most common mistake people make when designing their system is not including enough drip emitters into the plan.
 Having the proper amount of emitters will ensure that your plants’ root systems are getting the water they need.
 The more emitters you have, the happier and healthier your plants will be and by having more than one emitter per plant, you eliminate the risk of having a clogged emitter kill off that plant.
-If you have a smaller plant that only requires one emitter, ensure that you use a clogging disk to prevent this risk.
+If you have a smaller plant that only requires one emitter, you may want to use a cleanable dripper to prevent this risk.

 Bad Placement